nalapatt/ansible-k8s-setup/README.md

 -   if done YEAH!!!

 - go into the respective terminals and in root
+- connect back to the terminals
+-
 - sudo usermod -aG docker master
 -  sudo usermod -aG docker worker

+# go back to ansible controller
 - vi k8s-master.yml
 - edit masters to master
 - change to your ip address of your master in apiserver-address=private ipaddressof master